 - (iii) Audit & Supervisory Board Members may hold regular meetings to exchange views with CEO and the Representative Directors.

-- (iv) Audit & Supervisory Board Members may request Executive Officers and other important employees to report on the performance of duties
+- (iv) Audit & Supervisory Board Members may request Executive Officers and other important employees to report on the performance of duties.

-- (v) A system shall be ensured to enable Audit & Supervisory Board Members to exchange views with financial auditors and the Accounting & Finance Department regularly and confirm the adequacy of financial reports.
+- (v) A system shall be ensured to enable Audit & Supervisory Board Members to exchange views with financial auditor and the Accounting & Finance Department regularly and confirm the adequacy of financial reports.